cmarincia/ketansingh.me/content/posts/llvm.md

 - Global identifiers (functions, global variables) begin with the `'@'` character.
 - Local identifiers (register names, types) begin with the `'%'` character.

-This in this example `%mul1 = mul nsw i32 %2, %3` is actually addition of two 32 bit integer which is stored in `%mul1` virtual register.
+This in this example `%mul1 = mul nsw i32 %2, %3` is actually addition of two 32-bit integer which is stored in `%mul1` virtual register.
 There can be unlimited number of these virtual register unlike any real world CPU.
 LLVM automatically maps these registers to target register during IR to object compilation.

-Let's take a look at these instruction
+Let's take a look at these instructions

 ### `alloca`